rticommunity/dds-datamodels-mdpnp/README.md

-# dds-datamodels-almas
+# dds-datamodels-mdpnp

-This datamodel is an enhanced version of the OMG® ALMAS 1.3 beta 1 datamodel that you can find here: https://www.omg.org/spec/ALMAS/1.3/Beta1/About-ALMAS
+This repository implements the MDPNP datamodel https://github.com/mdpnp/mdpnp/tree/master

 ## Repo Organization

 ### Versioning & Branches

-This repository stores the different versions of the ALMAS datamodel in different branches.
+This repository stores the different versions of the MDPNP datamodel in different branches.
 Additionally, it contains `enhanced` versions of the original datamodel.
 This enhanced versions modifies the original datamodel including the latest IDL features and other potential improvements.
 The